Learning quantum many-body systems from a few copies: Abstract

 \section{Abstract}

 Estimating physical properties of quantum states from measurements is one of the most fundamental tasks in quantum science.
-In this work, we identify conditions on states under which it is possible to infer the expectation value of all quasi-local observables of a given locality up to a relative error from a number of samples that grows polylogarithmically with system size and polynomially on the locality of the target observables.
-This constitutes an exponential improvement over known tomography methods in some regimes.
-We achieve our results by combining one of the most well-established techniques to learn quantum states, the maximum entropy method, with techniques from the emerging fields of quantum optimal transport and classical shadows.
+In this work, we identify conditions on states under which it is possible to infer the expectation values of all quasi-local observables of a state from a number of copies that scale polylogarithmically with the system's size and polynomially on the locality of the target observables.
+We show that this constitutes a provable exponential improvement in the number of copies over state-of-the-art tomography protocols.
+We achieve our results by combining the maximum entropy method with tools from the emerging fields of classical shadows and quantum optimal transport.
+The latter allows us to fine-tune the error made in estimating the expectation value of an observable in terms of how local it is and how well we approximate the expectation value of a fixed set of few-body observables.
 We conjecture that our condition holds for all states exhibiting some form of decay of correlations and establish it for several subsets thereof.
-These include widely studied classes of states such as one-dimensional thermal and gapped ground states and high-temperature Gibbs states of local commuting Hamiltonians on arbitrary hypergraphs.
-Moreover, we show improvements of the maximum entropy method beyond the sample complexity of independent interest.
-These include identifying regimes in which it is possible to perform the postprocessing efficiently and novel bounds on the condition number of covariance matrices of many-body states.
+These include widely studied classes of states such as one-dimensional thermal and high-temperature Gibbs states of local commuting Hamiltonians on arbitrary hypergraphs or outputs of shallow circuits.
+Moreover, we show improvements of the maximum entropy method beyond the sample complexity that are of independent interest.
+These include identifying regimes in which it is possible to perform the postprocessing efficiently as well as novel bounds on the condition number of covariance matrices of many-body states.